UnknownHiker/unraid-template-kitchenowl/README.md

 # unraid-template-kitchenowl

 ## Description
-This is an Unraid Docker Template for KitchenOwl.
+This is an Unraid Docker Template for KitchenOwl and the separate Web Frontend (KitchenOwl-Web).
 Use it at yout own Risk!

 ## Project